Bicycle Queensland Governance Modernisation

 If you would like more information about this change, you can download the existing Association Rules, the proposed new Constitution and the letter that was sent to all members in June using the links below.

-The new Constitution will be voted on at a Special General Meeting on Thursday 2nd December.
-The meeting will be followed by Bicycle Queensland’s Christmas drinks.
-Members are welcome.
+The new Constitution will be voted on at a Special General Meeting on Thursday 24th of February.

 Special General Meeting RSVP 2021